 If you’re looking to advance your career in health and safety, the Certified Industrial Hygienist (CIH) certification is an excellent choice.
 The CIH certification is a globally recognized credential that demonstrates your commitment to protecting the health and safety of workers and the community.
 An added benefit: According to the Bureau of Labor Statistics, professionals with the CIH or CSP certification earned $30,000 more per year than the average Occupational Health and Safety Specialist.

 Another popular certification among safety professionals is the CSHM certification.
 This certification emphasizes both technical knowledge as well as business management skills, so it’s easy to see why professionals with this credential are in high demand.
-According to ISHM, this certification is ideal for people who are seeking Executive positions in their organizations, such as manufacturing, construction, healthcare, education, and more.
+According to IHMM, this certification is ideal for people who are seeking executive positions in their organizations, such as manufacturing, construction, healthcare, education, and more.
+(The CSHM certification was previously offered by the Institute for Safety and Health Management, which was acquired by the Institute of Hazardous Materials Management.)

 If you’ve worked in the field of safety and health for a while, you’ve likely seen the IOSH designation in your colleagues’ email signature or on their business card.
 IOSH is the world’s largest membership organization for safety and health professionals, and their certifications are among the most widely recognized.
-IOSH offers two learning tracks: IOSH Managing Safely, for managers and supervisors; and IOSH Working Safely, for staff at any level.
+IOSH's Level 3 Certificate is a globally recognized qualification that provides an understanding of safety and health in a business context.

 6. OSHA 30-Hour